ucbds-infra/otter-grader/docs/otter_generate.md

 ## Using the Command Line Generator

 To use Otter with Gradescope's autograder, you must first generate a zipfile that you will upload to Gradescope so that they can create a Docker image with which to grade submissions.
-Otter's command line utility `otter generate` allows instructors to create this zipfile from their machines.
+Otter's command line utility `otter generate autograder` allows instructors to create this zipfile from their machines.
+It is divided into two subcommands: `autograder` and `token`.

 ### Before Using Otter Generate